brettbuddin/victor/README.md

 #### Responding

+Each listener that's triggered will provide a Context object.
+The Contex object contains information about the original message, matches from the regex that triggered the listener and a few helper methods for responding to the context from which the message originated.
+These methods include:

 - `Send`: Send a bit of text to the channel.
 - `Reply`: Reply directly to the person that triggered the action (e.g. "Brett: Yo yo yo.
 Howdy?")
 - `Paste`: Paste text to the channel.